Where to live in city

 writer

 If you’re considering a move to Spain, Madrid offers an irresistible mix of the old and new, buzzing with life at all hours.
-The capital city is the perfect place for internationals to dive into the Spanish way of life.
-That said, it has more than 100 different neighborhoods, all offering their own unique experience.
+The capital city has more than 100 different neighborhoods, all offering their own unique experience, and is the perfect place for expats to dive into the Spanish way of life.

 Discover the best areas for international living in Madrid in the following sections: